shockpkg/swf-projector/README.md

 An option to replace the window title stored in the binary (no length limit since library version 3).

+### Option: `patchOutOfDateDisable`

+An option to disable the out-of-date check present since version 30 and active (with 90 and 180 day defaults) since version 35.

 ## Mac App

 ### Option: `patchWindowTitle`